 - The defendant committed stalking after an injunction for protection against repeat violence, sexual violence, or dating violence pursuant to s.
 784.046, or an injunction for protection against domestic violence pursuant to s.
 741.30, or after any other court-imposed prohibition of conduct toward the subject person or that person’s property.

-Stalking with a Child Under 16 Years Old
+Stalking a Child Under 16 Years Old

 Under Florida Statute § 784.048(5), the offense of aggravated stalking requires the prosecutor to prove the following additional elements: